• Newsletters

 Available in eight neutral shades, this brass-buckle Aritzia belt is a slimmed-down version of a classic fan favourite.

-Measured polish, lived-in character and a playful dose of texture — this burgundy rope belt wraps it all around your waist.
+Measured polish, sleek leather and an eye-catching dose of unique hardware—this cedar-toned belt wraps it all around your waist.

 Céline